Periodicities in a multiply connected geometry from quenched dynamics: Acknowledgements

-The trial function $F(z)$ can be assumed to be $F(z)\equiv 1-\alpha z^2$ with $\alpha$ a constant.
+The trial function $F(z)$ can be assumed to be $F(z)= 1-\alpha z^2$ with $\alpha$ a constant.
 Thus, we obtain

-In the main text, we set $L=50$.
-In order to get the minimal value of $\rho$ (equivalently $\rho_c$), one needs to fix the values of $W$ and $a_x$ with $W\in\mathbb{Z}$.
+In the main text, we set the circumference of the ring as $L=50$.
+In order to get the minimal value of $\rho$ (equivalently the critical point $\rho_c$), one needs to fix the values of $W$ and $a_x$ with $W\in\mathbb{Z}$.
 Thus one can find the critical value of $\rho_c$ from some specific values of $\alpha$ from the Eq.\eqref{mu2}.
 Then, one may sweep the values of $a_x$ and $W$ to find a series of values of $\rho_c$'s.
 This will provide a relation between the critical values of $\rho_c$ and $\left(a_x-\frac{2\pi W}{L}\right)$.
 As we mentioned in the main text, in the final equilibrium state (or at the static case), the magnetic flux $\Phi=a_x L$, therefore, $a_x-\frac{2\pi W}{L}=\frac{2\pi}{L}\left(\Phi/\Phi_0-W\right)$.
 The relations between the critical points $\rho_c$ and $\Phi/\Phi_0$ are given in Fig.\ref{rhoc}, with the period $\Phi/\Phi_0=1$.
 Different colored lines correspond to different winding numbers, while the solid thick lines correspond to lower free energies in the main text.
 The dashed lines correspond to unfavorable solutions.
-The scalloped shapes of the lower curves remind us of the Little-Parks effect \cite{tinkham}.
+The scalloped shapes of the lower curves remind us of the Little-Parks effect \cite{LP,tinkham}.
 The transition of the lower curves from one winding number to another winding number happens at half-integers of $\Phi/\Phi_0$.

 We find that the quantity $\left(a_x-\frac{2\pi W}{L}\right)$ appear as a whole in Eq.\eqref{mu2}.
 Therefore, it is easy to deduce that the relation between the critical points $\rho_c$ should be a function of $\left(a_x-\frac{2\pi W}{L}\right)$.
 By fitting the data in Fig.\ref{rhoc} we find that it is a parabolic relation as

 with $a_1\approx0.0094$ and $\rho_{\text{min}}\approx4.16$.